adinasarapu/adinasarapu.github.io/_brain/2024-movement-disorders.md

 permalink: /brain/movementdisorders

 ---

-I am conducting research focused on biomarker identification for movement disorders, specifically Dystonia and Parkinson's disease.
+I am conducting research focused on identifying biomarkers for movement disorders, with a specific emphasis on **Dystonia** and **Parkinson’s disease**.

 | **Type**                       | **Movement Disorder**           | **Description**                                                                      |
 |--------------------------------|---------------------------------|--------------------------------------------------------------------------------------|